apigee-127/a127-samples/quota-example/README.md

 #### Important to know about quotas

 A quota enforces consumption limits on client apps by maintaining a distributed 'counter' that tallies incoming requests.
 The counter can tally API calls for any identifiable entity, including apps, developers, API keys, access tokens, and so on.
 Usually, API keys are used to identify client apps.
+In this example, we show how to enforce a quota based on the incoming client IP address.

-Quota is computationally expensive so, for high-traffic APIs, it should configured for longer time intervals, such as a day or month.
+Quota can be computationally expensive so, for high-traffic APIs, it should configured for longer time intervals, such as a day or month.

 ## <a name="howdo"></a>How do I use it?